 The schools are achieving impressive academic results.
-Our primary schools are among the top performers in their districts and 100% of the first three graduating classes at Mbasseny Primary (our first school) are currently enrolled in secondary school.
+Our primary schools are among the top performers in their districts and 100% of the first five graduating classes at Mbasseny Primary (our first school) are currently enrolled in secondary school.
 100% is a stunning success rate for a country where the national average is a dismal 36%.

 Our community-owned school development model is efficient, effective, measurable, scalable and culturally appropriate.

 In addition, ASAP created The Kupanda Project for Girls, a replicable model to increase secondary school graduation rates for girls in rural Tanzania to 80% or higher.
 The project supports girls in all aspects of their lives so they can personally thrive and succeed in school.
 The Kupanda Project is currently being implemented in the Mwanza Region and after only one year of implementation, the first class of Form IV girls had an 83% pass rate on their national exams!!
 The year before Kupanda, the girl’s completion rate was 4% – now it is 83%!!
 And, the Form II girls tripled their national exam pass rate, an important indicator of future results.
 See below for more details about the project.